-We also filter out social media, such as Facebook.
+We also filter out social media & networking sites, such as Instagram, Facebook, Tik Tok and Snapchat.
 Searches and web addresses are monitored and the ICT technicians will alert senior staff where there are concerns and prevent further access when new sites that are unblocked are found.